Azure/mobile-services-dynamics-connector/MobileServicesCrm/readme.md

 Note that the native client app does not need direct permissions to Dynamics CRM.
 Instead, it will retrieve an authentication token from AAD for the specific logged-in user.

-Then, this token is passed to the Azure Mobile Services backend as part of the `LoginAsync` method.
+Then, this token is passed to the Azure Mobile Services backend as part of the `LoginAsync` method (or `loginWithProvider` on iOS).
 Since the Azure Mobile Services backend has access to AAD and has delegated access to Dynamics CRM Online, it can use this user authentication token to securely take actions in Dynamics CRM on-behalf-of the logged in user in the native client application.

 ## 0. Connect your Dynamics CRM Online Active Directory tenant to Azure